onkelhoy/web-components-old/packages/tools/translator/views/doc/auto/intro.md

 PRE: just start the task given, dont include any starting lines so I can just copy your answer as it is!
  Based on the source code and register code provided to you - could you create a rather simple introduction text with maybe a code example how to use in html - keep it very simple.
 Do not give example how to run the register code it's already included (this is for you so you can see the element-tag)!
 The introduction should be read by developers so it needs not to be simple enough for beginners!

-## SOURCE-CODE:
+## SOURCE-CODE

 // utils
-import { ExtractSlotValue, html } from "@papit/tools-utils";
+import { ExtractSlotValue, html } from "@pap-it/system-utils";

 // templates
-import { BaseTemplate } from "@papit/templates-base";
+import { BaseSystem } from "@pap-it/system-base";

 // local
 import { style } from "./style";
 import { InitTranslations } from "./translator";

-export class Translator extends BaseTemplate {
+export class Translator extends BaseSystem {
     static style = style;

     private spanElement!: HTMLSpanElement;